Link Building

 Emphasizing the significance of natural links growth patterns

 Building an organic link profile is an important part of link building strategies.
-Having a natural growth pattern with more links indicates the high quality and relevancy of the content while keeping manual penalties away.
+Having a natural growth pattern (excluding paid links) with more links indicates the high quality and relevancy of the content while keeping manual penalties away.

 A slow and consistent approach needs to be adopted when it comes to tracking growth in the strong behind links currently associated with any website or page.